 Once the proof-of-concept technology is confirmed, multiple components can be tested with each other.
 The testing of multiple components helps to critically test environments, to define performance predictions in the final operating environment.

-TRL 5 Technology validated in relevant environment
+TRL 5 Technology validated in a relevant environment

 As a continuation from TRL 4 at this stage, the technology is usually identified as a breadboard technology.
-The breadboard technology should undergo more rigours testing in environments as close to reality as possible.
+The breadboard technology should undergo more rigorous testing in environments as close to reality as possible.
 Once this is complete the tech can advance to TRL 6.

-TRL 6 Technology demonstrated in relevant environment
+TRL 6 Technology demonstrated in a relevant environment

 A fully functional prototype of the technology should be developed.
 This prototype should be operated in an environment to demonstrate full-scale realistic issues.